Federal judge prohibits separating migrant families at US border for 8 years

 SAN DIEGO — (AP) — A federal judge on Friday prohibited the separation of families at the border for purposes of deterring immigration for eight years, preemptively blocking resumption of a lightning-rod, Trump-era policy that the former president hasn’t ruled out if voters return him to the White House next year.

-U.S. District Judge Dana Sabraw tentatively approved a court settlement in October between the Justice Department and families represented by the American Civil Liberties Union.
-The ACLU says no one formally objected, clearing the way to end the case nearly seven years after it was filed.
+The separation of thousands of families “represents one of the most shameful chapters in the history of our country,” U.S. District Judge Dana Sabraw said moments before approving a settlement between the Justice Department and families represented by the American Civil Liberties Union that ended a legal challenge nearly seven years after it was filed.

 Sabraw, who was appointed by President George W. Bush, ordered an end to separations in June 2018, six days after then-President Donald Trump halted them on his own amid intense international backlash.
 The judge also ordered that the government reunite children with their parents within 30 days, setting off a mad scramble because government databases weren't linked.
 Children had been dispersed to shelters across the country that didn't know who their parents were or how to find them.